dinhhuy258/notes/docs/web/webrtc/securing.md

 Finished is encrypted and contains a hash of all messages.
 This is to assert that the handshake was not tampered with.

+## 2. SRTP

+SRTP is a protocol designed specifically for encrypting RTP packets.
+To start an SRTP session you specify your keys and cipher.
+Unlike DTLS it has no handshake mechanism.
+All the configuration and keys were generated during the DTLS handshake.